audrasmi/RFFLSCAD/masks.scad.md

 - chamfer\_cylinder\_mask(r|d, chamfer, [ang], [from\_end])

-Create a mask that can be used to bevel/chamfer the end of a cylindrical region.
+Create a mask that can be used to bevel/chamfer one end of a cylindrical region.
 Difference it from the end of the region to be chamferred.
 The center of the mask object should align exactly with the center of the end of the cylindrical region to be chamferred.